torahamu/TOSAddon/treasuremap/README.md

 Example: Treasure Chest 4 → LV4 need is key to the treasure box

 Treasure Chest 1 → key is not needed

-	■ Developer Supplement

-FPS_UPDATE you have to work at.

-Was the place you want to MAP_OPEN_HOOKED, but there is also a balance with mapfogviewer, it was to FPS_UPDATE.

-In MAP_OPEN_HOOKED, it was also good so as to invoke the mapfogviewer after this process, we are doing because I wanted to complete alone.

-Please tell me if there is any good way.

-Then, please tell me if the API somewhere.